kyle-manuel-franz/ivy-dex/README.md

 Official Ivy DEX github repo started from the Plutus starter project from IOHK.

 This is for my daily commit.
 I'm in San Jose looking for a new apartment.
 Drove 8 hours from Bend Oregon and I need my green square.
+This is a second daily commit.
+Now we will move to SF.
 # Running Tests

 Start the nix shell: